jlbradley1844/jlbradley1844.github.io/_drafts/replacement-theory.md

 The answer is simple - because people are jerks.

 Oh, I don't mean all the time.
 We all try to be good people.
 But in many cases we fall short.
-But bad behavior isn't a mystery.
+And bad behavior isn't a mystery.
 Psychologically, we know exactly when we are going to fall short.
 It's due to a sort of lack of willpower.
 When do we stop being good?
 When we're tired.
 When we're dealing with someone we don't think we're going to see again.
 When we're dealing with someone unimportant.
 When our blood sugar is low(!).
 If we're